ray-project/ray/python/ray/util/client/ARCHITECTURE.md

 Now, whenever a Client-stub-object is serialized, a struct (as of writing, a tuple) is stored in its place, and when deserialized, the server "fills in" the appropriate non-stub object.
 And vice versa -- if the server is encoding a return/response that is an `ObjectRef`, a tuple is passed on the wire instead and the deserializer on the client side turns it back into a `ClientObjectRef`

-This means that the client side deals as much as possible in it's stub objects, and the server side never sees a stub object, and there is a clean separation between the two.
+This means that the client side deals as much as possible in its stub objects, and the server side never sees a stub object, and there is a clean separation between the two.
 Now, a `ClientObjectRef` existing on the server is an error case, and not a case to be handled specially.
 It also means that the server side works just like normal Ray and deals in the normal Ray objects and can encode them transparently into client objects as they are sent.
 Because never the twain shall meet, it's much easier to model and debug what's going on.